milosta/objconf/README.md

 #### Loading configuration
 The configuration is loaded during creation of the `Config` subclass instance specifying the configuration values for your application.
-The instance is created by the factory methods `load_*`.
+The instance is created by the factory methods `load_<format>(stream: TextIO, extra_vals: ExtraVals = ExtraVals.WARNING) -> 'Config'`.

+Arguments:
-They all take `stream` parameter which is a file-like object with configuration values in the corresponding format.
+- `stream`: A file-like object containing configuration values in the corresponding format.
 (Except `load_dict`, it takes a dictionary and  all other loading methods use it internally.)
-Another common parameter is `extra_vals` that specify behavior when encountering an unspecified attribute in the configuration.
+- `extra_vals`: It specifies behavior when encountering an undefined attribute in the configuration.
+  Defaults to _warning_, other options are _ignore_ and _error_.

-The loading functions take also other arguments specific for the format and modifying the behaviour of underlying parser.
+The loading functions take also other arguments specific for the configuration format and modifying the behaviour of underlying parser.

 ``load_yaml`` - Load configuration from YAML